konstantinosmitsides/dreaming-in-code/README.md

 ## 💡 What is this?

-**Dreaming in Code (DiCode)** is an Unsupervised Enviornment Design framework that uses Foundation Models (FMs) to generate **executable Python code** for training environments (or levels).
+**Dreaming in Code (DiCode)** is an Unsupervised Environment Design framework that uses Foundation Models (FMs) to generate **executable Python code** for training environments (or levels).
 Instead of just randomizing parameters, DiCode writes the logic itself – creating a curriculum of distinct levels that bridge the gap between an agent's current skills and the complexities of open-ended worlds.

 <div align="center">
 <br/>